Dawn of the Dead (1978 film): Theatrical

-The film is often cited as being one of the few sequels that are superior to the original.
-The film was selected as one of The 500 Greatest Movies of All Time by Empire magazine in 2008.
-It was also named as one of The Best 1000 Movies Ever Made, a list published by The New York Times.
-In 2016, James Charisma of Playboy ranked the film #10 on a list of 15 Sequels That Are Way Better Than The Originals.
-The 25th anniversary issue of Fangoria named it the best horror film of 1979 (although it was released a year earlier), and Entertainment Weekly ranked it #27 on a list of "The Top 50 Cult Films."
-Film.com and Filmsite.org rated it as one of the best films of 1978.

 Home media

 In 2004, after numerous VHS, Laserdisc and DVD releases of several different versions of the film from various companies, Anchor Bay Entertainment released a definitive Ultimate Edition DVD box set of Dawn of the Dead, following a single-disc U.S. theatrical cut released earlier in the year.
 The set features all three widely available versions of the film, along with different commentary tracks for each version, documentaries and extras.
 Also re-released with the DVD set was Roy Frumkes' Document of the Dead, which chronicled the making of Dawn of the Dead and Romero's career to that point.
 The Ultimate Edition earned a Saturn Award for Best Classic Film Release.

-The U.S. theatrical cut of Dawn of the Dead was released on Blu-ray by Anchor Bay on October 7, 2007 in the U.S. It was released on Blu-ray in the United Kingdom by Arrow Video, which includes the theatrical cut and two DVDs with the Cannes and Argento cut.
+The U.S. theatrical cut of Dawn of the Dead was released on Blu-ray by Anchor Bay on October 7, 2007, in the U.S. It was released on Blu-ray in the United Kingdom by Arrow Video, which includes the theatrical cut and two DVDs with the Cannes and Argento cut.
 An Australian Blu-ray was released by Umbrella Entertainment.
-All of these releases are out of print as a result of Rubinstein significantly increasing the film's home media licensing fee in the wake of an unreleased 3D version of the film, which he supervised and financed for $6 million.
+Reportedly, the film went out of print on home media as a result of Rubinstein significantly increasing its home media licensing fees.
+Some speculate that this was due to a desire to recoup the $6 million he spent producing a 3D conversion of the film.

 In November 2016, Koch Media, under their Midnight Factory line, released a six-disc Collector's Edition Blu-ray package for the Italian market.
 This release includes the Argento cut in 4K Ultra HD format, as well as both the original 1.85:1 theatrical framing and 1.33:1 full-frame of the Argento cut, as well as the original theatrical cut and the extended Cannes cut of the film in high definition Blu-ray format.
 Koch also released a four-disc set, omitting the UHD and 1.33:1 discs, and a single Blu-ray of the European cut.